-- The results of this study demonstrate very good linearity at concentrations of < 2 ppb.
-Determination of both CPs and PCBs in the same sample in one run is possible, suggesting the same for other halogenated compounds. - TraceFinder software is an intuitive tool for processing data from full-scan analyses, allowing fast quantification and unprecedented insights into the pattern and content of CPs. - A shortened sample preparation without separation of co-eluting compounds showed no influence on analysis results, while other instrumental setups struggled with the high number of compounds.
+The results of this study demonstrate very good linearity at concentrations of <2 ppb.
+Determination of both CPs and PCBs in the same sample in one run is possible, suggesting the same for other halogenated compound

+- TraceFinderTM software is an intuitive tool for processing data from full-scan analyses, allowing fast guantification and unprecedented insights into the pattern and content of CPs. - · A shortened sample preparation without separation of co-eluting compounds showed no influence on analysis results, while other instrumental setups struggled with the high number of compounds. - Europerative Sector and the provide the Content of the Content possibly some CPs are held back during clean-up procedures, therefore influencing quantitative and qualitative results

-- Furthermore, the high selectivity of the Q Exactive GC Orbitrap GC-MS/MS system showed that possibly some CPs are held back during clean-up procedures, therefore influencing quantitative and qualitative results. - Taken together, the Q Exactive GC mass spectrometer is a powerful analytical tool with simple setup and fullscan high-resolution experiments at a high selectivity, representing a potential for shorter sample preparation and quicker analyses of several types of POPs in one run, which is crucial considering the ever-growing list of compounds to be monitored in food and feed.
+Taken together, the Q Exactive GC mass spectrometer is a powerful analytical tool with simple setup and fullscan high-resolution experiments at a high selectivity, representing a potential for shorter sample preparation and quicker analyses of several types of POPs in one run, which is crucial considering the ever-growing list of compounds to be monitored in food and feed.